Tanndev/Maelstrom/documentation/rules.md

 Traits define what a character is capable of.
 They are divided into two main categories: attributes and abilities.

 #### Attributes
 Attributes are the intrinsic traits that broadly define the overall capabilities of a character.
 All characters have at least one dot in all attributes -- except under extreme exceptions -- with two dots being the human average.
-Some characters may have fewer than two dots in one or more attributes, and almost all player characters will have 3-4 dots in at least one attribute.
+Almost all player characters will have 3-4 dots in a few attributes and some characters may have fewer than two dots in one or more attributes.

 ##### Physical
 The physical attributes define the physical capabilities of a character.